-Historically, approximately 98% of the Company's revenue streams were from then NPC Calaca Plants.
-NPC's consumption of Semirara Coal has steadily increased since the Company worked on improving the quality of its coal.
-Note that the Company started washing 25% of its production in mid-1999.
+Historically, approximately 98% of SMPC's revenue streams are from the then NPC Calaca Plants.
+Prior to its privatization, NPC's consumption of Semirara Coal steadily increased since SMPC worked on improving the quality of its coal.
+Note that SMPC started washing 25% of its production in mid-1999.
 Resultantly, its market has widened, to include other power plants, the cement industry and other small industrial plants and in 2007, Semirara coal was tested by the export market.
-In 2007, NPC's share in volume and value of the Company's sales went down to 38% and 45%, respectively, from 63% to 68% in 2006.
-In 2008, NPC share in volume and value further dropped to 24% to 40% due to steady increase in total volume sold resulting from increase in domestic sales to other power plants and industries and export sales as well.
-In 2007, sale to domestic customers (outside NPC) accounted for 39% and 37%, respectively, in terms of volume and value, and rose to 46% in volume and decreased by 27% in value in 2008.
-Likewise, in 2007, export sales' share in volume and value registered at 22% and 18%, respectively, and went up to 30% and 22% in 2008.
-In 2009, NPC Calaca Power plants' share in volume remained at 24%, while in terms of value it slid to 39%.
-Market share of domestic customers, other than NPC registered at 25% for both volume and value.
-Notably, the share of export market went up to 51% and 37% in volume and value respectively in 2009.
-In December 2009, the 2x300 MW power plants of NPC at Calaca, Batangas were turned-over to the Company after successful privatization of PSALM of said power plants.
+In 2007, NPC's share in volume and value of the SMPC's sales went down to 38% and 45%, respectively from 63% and 68% in 2006.
+In 2008, NPC share in volume and value further dropped to 24% and 40% due to steady increase in total volume sold resulting from increase in domestic sales to other power plants and industries and export sales as well.
+In 2007, sale to domestic customers (outside NPC) accounted for 39% and 37% respectively in terms of volume and value, and rose to 46% in volume and decreased by 27% in value in 2008.
+Likewise, in 2007, export sales' share in volume and value registered at 22% and 18%, respectively and went up to 30% and 22%, in 2008.